-- Adopt and commit to a supply chain policy for minerals originating from conflict-affected and highrisk areas: The Company has adopted a formal policy that reflects Under Armour's desire to ensure only responsible sourcing of parts and products containing necessary conflict minerals. - Structure internal management systems to support supply chain due diligence: Under Armour has established a governance model to oversee the implementation and ongoing management of its conflict minerals compliance program.
+• Adopt and commit to a supply chain policy for minerals originating from conflict-affected and high-risk areas: The Company has a formal policy that reflects Under Armour's desire to ensure only responsible sourcing of parts and products containing necessary conflict minerals.

+• Structure internal management systems to support supply chain due diligence: Under Armour has a governance model to oversee the implementation and ongoing management of its conflict minerals compliance program.
 The governance model consists of two groups: the Steering Committee, which is comprised of business leaders at the Company, and the Core Team, which is comprised primarily of key supply chain employees.
-The objective is to develop, document and maintain a governance structure which enables sustainable compliance and actively mitigates the risk of not meeting regulatory requirements. - Establish a system of controls and transparency over the mineral supply chain: Under Armour will implement a process to evaluate parts and suppliers in the supply chain for potential conflict minerals risk.
-Supplier agreements will be updated to require suppliers and licensees to provide information on their use and source of conflict minerals.
-Under Armour will participate with industry associations to enhance transparency and traceability in the supply chain.
-Under Armour uses a standardized documentation format to capture key program decisions, processes, and procedures.
-Under Armour will maintain conflict minerals records for a period of five years. - Strengthen company engagement with suppliers: Under Armour will communicate its policy regarding conflict minerals to all suppliers and will provide those suppliers identified as "at-risk" with compliance training. - Establish a company level grievance mechanism: Under Armour will provide a feedback mechanism on its website available to all interested parties to provide information or voice their concerns regarding the Company's sourcing and use of conflict minerals in its products.
+The objective is to develop, document and maintain a governance structure which enables sustainable compliance and actively mitigates the risk of not meeting regulatory requirements.

+• Establish a system of controls and transparency over the mineral supply chain: On an annual basis Under Armour evaluates parts and suppliers in the supply chain for potential conflict minerals risk.
+Supplier agreements require suppliers and licensees to provide information on their use and source of conflict minerals.
+Under Armour participates in an industry association to enhance transparency and traceability in the supply chain.
+Under Armour documents key program decisions, processes, and procedures.
+Under Armour maintains conflict minerals records for a period of five years.

+• Strengthen company engagement with suppliers: Under Armour communicates its policy regarding conflict minerals to all suppliers and establishes expectations for their suppliers' conflict minerals programs to enhance transparency in their supply chain.

+• Establish a company level grievance mechanism: Under Armour will provide a feedback mechanism on its website available to all interested parties to provide information or voice their concerns regarding the Company's sourcing and use of conflict minerals in its products.